jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/part-41.md

-## 43. BEES-WAX
+## 43. Bees-wax

 Huang-la or yellow wax comes from Visayas, Maharlika, Chonla India, Sumatra, and such depths of hills like countries.

 The habitat of the bee that produces it is in the deep hills and the remotest valleys of the interior where it builds nests
 - in old trees